Ianfeather/personal-site/source/_posts/2012-08-25-hangover-hack-result.markdown

 ## What I learned?

-That it's fun to just mess about with code like no one is watching.
+It's fun to just mess about with code like no one is watching.
 That was the real lesson.

 ## What improvements would I make?